-These brown butter Chocolate Chip Pecan Cookies are extra thick with a soft, gooey center loaded with milk chocolate chips and crunchy toasted pecans.
+These massive brown butter Chocolate Chip Pecan Cookies are extra thick with a soft, gooey center loaded with milk chocolate chips and crunchy toasted pecans.

 Want a dainty little bite of something?
 These are not for you.